eighteyes/Hemlock/README.md

 =======
 #### In Extreme Beta.

-Chrome Extension to Remove Unwanted Entities from your Internet Experience.
+Chrome Extension to Censor People from your Internet Experience.

 ```
 git clone http://github.com/eighteyes/hemlock